 Babbi in Belgium offer slippers made in Europe from chrome-free, vegetable-tanned British leather and sheepskin with natural rubber soles.
 You buy directly from the company’s website or from Toast. €80 – €150.

-The Small Home is a UK company that uses Rolls Royce car interior off-cuts and British sheepskin for it’s slippers.
-They use traditional methods that don’t they say doesn’t involve any chemicals, although it’s unclear if they referring to the making of the slippers or the making of the sheepskin. €55 – €93
+The Small Home is a UK company uses Rolls Royce car interior off-cuts and British sheepskin for its slippers.
+They use unprocessed leather which they soak in a saltwater dilution and then mould with wood wood lasts to form the shape of the sole. €55 – €93

 If you’re of a crafty persuasion I came across this pattern for a cute pair of boot slippers from Twig and Tale.